Inner Light: The Art of Tom Gilleon

 Expedition West: A Journey on the Upper Missouri 1832-1834 Prints by Karl Bodmer

 Prince Maximilian of Wied-Neuwied and Karl Bodmer explored the Upper Missouri River, with Bodmer’s detailed sketches later published in Travels in the Interior of North America, 1832-1834.
 This exhibition showcases Bodmer’s prints from the expedition, highlighting the cross-cultural exchanges between Euro-Americans and Indigenous peoples in the 19th-century American West.
 On view at the C.M.
-Russell Museum through January 2025.
+Russell Museum through December 23, 2024.

 Bison Dance of the Mandan Indians